Locations:

 Advertisement

-Young people, in particular, are faced with other negative consequences when they develop video game addiction.
+Young people in particular are faced with other negative consequences when they develop video game addiction.
 One study found elementary school students experience poor academic performance and worse grades when they’re dependent on video games for entertainment.

-“It becomes a problem if you see consequences to the kids being on the screen and getting off the screen,” says Dr. Austerman.
+“It becomes a problem if you see consequences to the kids being on the screen and getting off the screen,” explains Dr. Austerman.
 “If you say it’s time to put the screen away or stop a video game and the child has an emotional outburst, that’s a big red flag.
 That means they can’t handle the amount of screen time they’re getting.”

 Other red flags that video games may be causing consequences for your child include: